Rand404/solid-octo-eureka/Constitution.md

 **I**.
 By decree of this constitution, it is therefore established that a government of the people shall exist, which is to be organised in a Parliamentary system.\
 **II**.
 The Executive Veto is to be given to the Chancellor.
-An unsatisfactory bill may be vetoed directly by this individual.
+Any bill may be vetoed directly by this individual.
 However, should the Cabinet arrive at a clear supermajority vote of 4/5, then the veto shall be overruled.
 This overruled veto cannot be reinstated under any circumstances.\